wp-plugins/christmas-advent-calendar/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Christmas Advent Calendar widget grabs all christmas advent calendars from julekalender.com and makes them available to you and your users!
+The widget grabs all calendars from julekalender.com and makes them available to you and your users!
 Participate, have fun and win great prices.

 == Description ==